Australia's Coles HY profit jumps as cost reductions offset supply issues

 Coles has appointed Leah Weckert, a senior member of its executive leadership team, as its chief executive officer and managing director upon the retirement of Steven Cain, it said in a separate statement.

-The company's supermarket business, which accounts for most of the group's earnings, posted first-half sales revenue of A$18.85 billion compared with A$18.58 billion a year earlier.
+The company's supermarket business, which accounts for most of the group's earnings, posted first-half sales revenue of A$18.85 billion compared with A$18.02 billion a year earlier.

 Coles, which operates more than 800 stores in Australia, declared an interim dividend of 36.0 Australian cents per share, an increase of 9.1% from a year ago.